Trigger Stacking

 .

-Scruffy and his owner are out for a morning walk and come upon a woman pushing a baby stroller – something that is completely new to Scruffy.
+Scruffy and his owner are out for a morning walk.
+They come upon a woman pushing a baby stroller – something that is completely new to Scruffy.
 As the stroller passes by, Scruffy’s owner notices that Scruffy is yawning and ducking his head away from the stroller.
 He can’t possibly be tired ….

 A few blocks later, a loose dog runs out of his yard and starts barking at Scruffy.
 Scruffy cowers, moves behind his owner and starts licking his lips.
 The loose dog’s owner calls him away.
-Since Scruffy didn’t growl or bark at the loose dog, his owner assumes that it wasn’t a big deal, so they continue on their walk.
+Since Scruffy didn’t growl or bark at the loose dog, his owner assumes that it wasn’t a big deal.
+They continue on their walk.

 After work, the owner decides to take Scruffy out for another walk since he has been cooped up in the house all day.
 As they walk past the next door neighbor’s house, their old dog walks up to the fence.
 Suddenly, Scruffy explodes – barking and lunging at the dog.
 The owner is very upset and yells at Scruffy as he drags him away.
 “What the heck is wrong with you?!
 You see that dog every day!
 You never act like that!”